-Medicare is the U.S. government’s health insurance plan for older adults and certain younger people with disabilities.
-In Arkansas, about 641,000 people get health coverage through Medicare.
+Medicare is the U.S. government’s health insurance plan for adults age 65 and older and people with disabilities or health conditions.
+In Arkansas, about 645,000 people get health coverage through Medicare.

 Read on to learn about Medicare Arkansas, including who’s eligible, how to enroll, and how to choose the best Medicare plan for your needs.